open5e/open5e/source/Spellcasting/spells_a-z/c/contagion.rst

 **Slimy Doom.** The creature begins to bleed uncontrollably.
 The creature has disadvantage on Constitution checks and Constitution saving throws.
-In addition, whenever the creature takes damage, it is stunned until the end of its next turn.
+In addition, whenever the creature takes damage, it is :ref:`srd:stunned` until the end of its next turn.